iPlumb3r/SEAMLESS/ReadMe.md

 Repositories
 -
-__Note__ : The name of the GitHub reprositories (and/or the on of the Telegram Groups) are sometime more inspired by the name of the main deliverable than the name of the initiative/project (but it does'nt really matters ;-)
+_Note 1: The name of the GitHub reprositories (and/or the on of the Telegram Groups) are sometime more inspired by the name of the main deliverable than the name of the initiative/project (but it does'nt really matters ;-)_

+_Note 2 : EBR ID allows to semantically navigate in the <a href="https://www.topincs.com/EntangledBootstrap/">Topincs-powered "Entangled Bootstrap" Repository_

 <table>
     <thead>